 Renewable Energy

-Solar and wind power generation are examples of green energy sources that are renewable and sustainable.
-In addition to having a direct positive financial impact, we believe these types of investments are worthwhile because they improve our environmental footprint.
+Solar and wind power generation are examples of common green energy sources.
+In addition to reducing our tenants’ operating costs, we believe these types of investments are advantageous because they improve the environmental footprint of our portfolio.

-• In California, we are working with tenants to develop solar energy resources for their farming operations.
-To date, we have over 8 megawatts of solar capacity installed across 14 of our farms in the state.
-In addition, six of our farms in Colorado have windmills on them to power certain wells on the properties.
+- In California, we are working with tenants to develop solar energy resources for their farming operations.
+To date, we have over eight megawatts of solar capacity installed across seven of our farms in the state.
+In addition, six of our farms in Colorado use windmills to power certain wells on the properties.

-• On a property in southeast Colorado, we recently signed an agreement with a third party to allow for the future development of wind and solar energy.
+- On a property in southeast Colorado, we recently signed an agreement with a third party to allow for the future development of wind and solar energy.
 Over the next 10 years, it is anticipated that up to 60 wind turbines and up to 1,600 acres of solar panels will be constructed on the property.
 The project is expected to connect to the Colorado Power Pathway, which is expected to carry approximately 5,500 megawatts of new wind and solar energy across Colorado.
 The eastern plains of Colorado are among the preeminent regions in the nation for wind and solar power.
+More information can be found here.

 Water Management

-With changes in climate and many areas experiencing more frequent droughts, water basins in certain parts of the country have dropped to levels where water conservation is needed to make sure there is enough water to meet demand.
+With changes in climate, including many regions experiencing more frequent droughts, water basins in certain areas of the country have dropped to levels where water conservation is necessary to ensure there is enough water to meet demand.

-• All our properties in the southeast have water allocation permits that cannot be exceeded, and we maintain compliance with those thresholds.
+- All of our properties in the southeast have water allocation permits that cannot be exceeded, and we maintain compliance with those thresholds.

-Another aspect of water management is to ensure that any runoff that flows from farms into nearby rivers and lakes is not contaminating those areas with pollutants and harming their ecosystems.
+Another aspect of water management is to ensure that any runoff that flows from farms into nearby rivers and lakes does not contaminate those areas with pollutants and harm their ecosystems.

-• In south Florida, four of our farms are enrolled in the Florida Department of Agriculture and Water Management District’s “Best Management Practices” program, which monitors and promotes the reduced use of pesticides and fertilizers that would otherwise flow off the farms into the regional water systems.
+- In southern Florida, four of our farms are enrolled in the Florida Department of Agriculture and Water Management District’s “Best Management Practices” program, which monitors and promotes the reduced use of pesticides and fertilizers that would otherwise flow off the farms into the regional water systems.
 It also addresses the method and scheduling of irrigation to reduce water losses.
-This is a voluntary program with annual data submissions, and we participate because these properties are on eco-sensitive water basins.
+This is a voluntary program with annual data submissions, and we participate because these properties are located on eco-sensitive water basins.

 Land Conservation